newtonjin/phyper/README.md

 Strings in `global-metadata.dat` have fixed length.
 Replace `serverlist.hyperheroes.net` (26 bytes) with `192.168.0.5` (11 bytes) and you corrupt the entire metadata file.
 The replacement MUST be byte-for-byte the same length.

 The trick: **sslip.io**.
-A DNS service that resolves any IP embedded in the hostname:
+A DNS service that resolves any IP embedded in the hostname (This one is cool right?
+U liked it huh? :D ):

 ```
 serverlist.hyperheroes.net  (26 bytes) → serve.192-168-0-5.sslip.io  (26 bytes)  ✓